smbjorklund/media_update/doc/drupal-deploy.md

 Get your current code update to date.

 * *git submodule update --recursive*
 * *bin/site-drush cc all* Flush all your drupal caches.
-This is make sure that drupal check the db. for it's runtime settings used by *drush fl*
+This is make sure that drupal check the db. for it’s runtime settings used by *drush fl*
 * *bin/site-drush fl* show the status of the current runtime settings vs latest version from git.
 * *bin/site-drush fr name_of_module* Enable you select what module to upgrade.